apache/distributedlog/docs/deployment/cluster.rst

     [127.0.0.1:3181]
     [zk: localhost:2181(CONNECTED) 2]

-Please refer to the :doc:`bookkeeper` for more details on setting up bookkeeper cluster.
+Please refer to the `BookKeeper Guide`_ for more details on setting up bookkeeper cluster.

+.. _BookKeeper Guide: ../admin_guide/bookkeeper

 Create Namespace
 ----------------